f-tonini/Termite-Dispersal-Simulation/Windows/Simple/IBM_Simple_Readme.txt

 For raster layers you can use any of the following: ('.grd','.asc','.sdat','.rst','.nc','.tif','.envi','.bil','.img')
 **********************************************************************************************************************

-(5) Inside the "C:\Temp" directory, place either a .txt (tab-delimited) or .csv file containing the coordinates
+(4) Inside the "C:\Temp" directory, place either a .txt (tab-delimited) or .csv file containing the coordinates
-    of all the colonies you want to start your simulation from (geographic or projected coordinates).The file name MUST NOT HAVE BLANK SPACES and NOT CONTAIN the symbol '.'
+    of all the colonies you want to start your simulation from (geographic or projected coordinates).The file name MUST NOT HAVE BLANK SPACES NOR CONTAIN the symbol '.'
 Otherwise, the code will not recognize the file correctly.
+    Also, if you use projected coordinate systems use label 'X' for easting and label 'Y' for northing.

 ******************************************************************************************************************